Pace Aces: Bumrah, Shami and Siraj bundle out South Africa as India go 1-0 up in Test series | Sports-Games

 It was pity to see South Africa, that boasted of some great names of the yore, couldn't even post 200 runs in the both the innings with skipper Dean Elgar's 77 off 156 balls not exactly being a saving grace.

-Quinton de Kock will be missing from the line-up from the next Test as he will be on paternity leave and it will certainly make it easier for India to claim their first series win in South Africa since they first toured here in 1992.
+Quinton de Kock will be missing from the line-up from the next match onwards as he has decided to retire from Test cricket with immediate effect.

 For India, the four pacers took 18 wickets between them and Ravichandran Ashwin wrapped up the South African tail just after the lunch session to complete formality.